2017-Arizona-Opportunity-Hack/Team4/README.md

 but after that it requires a special user key and charges for access.
 Up to 25,000 map loads per day, and $0.05 for every additional map load.

+This API key can be added to the NCMEC.cfg file under the "GOOGLE_API_KEY" section.

 #### Requirements:

 * Python 2.7